-At this point, you’ll have identified a customer base that gravitates towards your service or product, but how do you ensure they stay with you and keep coming back to you?
+At this point, you’ll have identified a customer base that gravitates towards your service or product, but how do you ensure they stay with you and keep coming back?

-The solution: Look at the characteristics of your current best customers, those that generate most profit repeatedly use your service and speak highly about your brand.
+The solution: Look at the characteristics of your current best customers, those that repeatedly use your service and speak highly about your brand.
 What are the common traits among them?
-Don’t be afraid to ask your best customers what they want, the feedback is integral to finding and retaining valued customers.
+Don’t be afraid to ask your best customers what they want – the feedback is integral to finding and retaining valued customers.

 The solution: Plan and budget as much as possible.
 There are plenty of money management tools out there to keep track of your cash flow.
 Look into apps that can create budgets, calculate VAT, automate bill payments and alert you when unusual outgoings occur.

-And above all, always be ready and willing to learn when your business is going through a period of growth – it may be a little daunting, but it is often hugely exciting and incredibly rewarding.
+Above all, always be ready and willing to learn when your business is going through a period of growth; it may be a little daunting, but it is often hugely exciting and incredibly rewarding.